pablo-abc/felte/README.md

 I felt that Svelte would allow to create a simple, almost configuration-less way to handle forms.
 Current libraries (at least that I have found) still make forms feel reliant on a lot of configuration, or custom Field and Form components which make it a little bit harder to customize styles.
 I wanted a library that would feel as simple as possible to make a form reactive, without relying on custom components, to make styling and handling forms as simple as possible.
 TypeScript is also a big plus.

 In order to accomplish usage as simple as possible, Felte takes advantage of Svelte actions to be able to make a form reactive using only the `use` directive.
-Felte also has built-in error reporting capabilities by using the browser's Constraint Validation API.
-This means you can use the `:valid` and `:invalid` pseudo-classes to style your components and do not need to worry about reporting errors as long as you return appropriate messages from the `validate` function.
+Felte also has built-in error reporting capabilities by using `reporters` such as `@felte/reporter-tippy` and `@felte/reporter-cvapi`.

 ## Installation